 Today, ACT 1st Federal Credit Union offers full-service banking and an informational website to inform members of the wide variety of products and services offered.

-The foundation of our organization, established by the early volunteers and now managed by Christie Clark, continues to promote the trust that began over a half century ago.
+Our organization, established by early volunteers and now managed by Christie Clark, continues to promote the trust that began over a half century ago.
 The cohesiveness of the members who support the organization, the volunteers who serve on the board and committees, and the staff who so diligently perform their duties while maintaining an open and friendly relationship, are responsible for our successes.